Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 2. Paris to Vienna by Nightjet

-This is an Austrian Railways (ÖBB) Nightjet train, with sleeping-car, couchettes & seats.
-The two sleeping-cars each have nine 1, 2 & 3 bed compartments with washbasin and three 1, 2 or 3 bed deluxe compartments with private shower & toilet.
-The sleeper berths come fully made up with sheets and duvets, all sleeper passengers get mineral water in the evening and a light breakfast served in their compartment next morning.
+This Austrian Railways (ÖBB) Nightjet train has two sleeping-cars, two couchette cars & seats.
+The two sleeping-cars each have nine 1, 2 & 3 bed compartments with washbasin and three 1, 2 or 3 bed deluxe compartments with shower & toilet.
+The sleeper berths come made up with sheets and duvets, all sleeper passengers get mineral water in the evening and a light breakfast served in their compartment next morning.
 Towels & toiletries are provided, including shampoo and shower gel in the deluxe sleepers.
-In the more economical couchettes, you can book a couchette in a cheaper 6-berth compartment or a less-crowded 4-berth compartment, each provided with sheet, blanket, pillow & small bottle of water, and couchette passengers get a tea or coffee in the morning.
-When waiting for the northbound sleeper train in Vienna, if you have booked a sleeper you can use the ÖBB lounge with complimentary refreshments.
+In the more economical couchettes, you can book a couchette in a cheaper 6-berth compartment or a less-crowded 4-berth compartment, each provided with sheet, blanket, pillow & small bottle of water.
+Couchette passengers get tea or coffee, rolls & jam in the morning.
+When waiting for the northbound sleeper train in Vienna, if you have a sleeping-car ticket you can use the ÖBB lounge with complimentary refreshments & WiFi.
 More about Nightjets Paris Gare de l'Est station guide Vienna Hbf station guide.

 The Nightjet sleeper from Munich to Amsterdam